-The US runs 18 sophisticated intelligence agencies, including the CIA (Central Intelligence Agency).
+The US runs 18 sophisticated, taxpayer-funded intelligence agencies, including the CIA (Central Intelligence Agency).
 Is it possible for the entire US intelligence community to be clueless about the attacks being planned for months, if not years?
+Should we really believe that they were clueless?
+All of them?

-If some sections of US intelligence had sensed something was cooking in the lead-up to the 9/11 attacks, as it has emerged, why were no serious steps taken?
+More importantly, if some sections of the American intelligence had sensed something was cooking in the lead-up to the 9/11 attacks – as it has now emerged – why were no serious steps taken?

-If the CIA and other US intel agencies were tasked to track terror-related activities in the years before September 11, 2001, why are they not being held legally accountable now for failing to foil the attacks?
+If the CIA and other US intelligence agencies were tasked to track terror-related activities in the years before September 11, 2001, why are they not being held legally accountable now for failing to foil the deadly attacks?

 Most importantly – were the 9/11 attacks a mere failure of the CIA, or something much more sinister?